The Best Electrolyte Drink Without Sugar (And How To Make It Yourself)

-There are two ways to provide yourself with adequate electrolytes through a sugar-free electrolyte drink:
+There are two ways to get enough electrolytes from a sugar-free electrolyte drink:

-The easy way involves mixing water, salt, potassium and magnesium with a squeeze of lemon or lime.
-That's what we call a home-brewed electrolyte drink.
+The simple method involves mixing water, salt, potassium, and magnesium with a squeeze of lemon or lime.
+This is what we call a homebrew electrolyte drink.

-You want a noticeably salty taste?
-Not like sea water, but you should taste the salt like you would in a margarita, or even a bit stronger.
+Want a noticeably salty taste?
+Not like seawater, but you should taste the salt like you would taste it in a margarita, or even a little stronger.

-Overall, you should watch for 5 grams of sodium per day.
-(That's about 12.5 grams or 2.5 teaspoons of salt).
+In total, you should aim for 5 grams of sodium per day.
+(That's about 12.5 grams, or 2.5 teaspoons of salt).
 You may need to increase this amount if you lose a lot of sodium through sweating.

 Five grams of sodium sounds like a lot, I know.
 Isn't all that sodium bad for your heart?
-Not according to a 2011 JAMA study, in which researchers found that 5 grams of sodium per day is best for heart health.
+Not according to a 2011 JAMA study.
+In that study, researchers found that 5 grams of sodium per day was best for heart health.
 Most people need more salt, not less.

-Even easier is if you use a sugar-free electrolyte drink mix like Drink le melo.
-It contains enough sodium and is already ready to use in convenient sticks.
+It's even easier if you use a sugar-free electrolyte drink mix like le melo.
+It contains enough sodium and is ready to use in practical sticks.

-Yes, I am biased on this topic.
-I developed le melo with friends and athletes.
+Yes, I am biased on this subject.
+I developed le melo together with friends and athletes.
 It's our product.
-But we developed it so we (yes, including us) could have a delicious electrolyte drink on demand.
+But we developed it so that we (yes, ourselves included) could have a delicious electrolyte drink on demand.

-Whether you use le melo or mix your own drink, you'll save a trip to the store.
-And by the way, you're drinking more fluids, too.
+Whether you use le melo or mix your own drink, you save yourself the trip to the store.
+And by the way, you also drink more liquid.
 Not a bad deal, right?

-But this wasn't enough for me, so we thought about how we can make sports drinks even better.
-How can we help regenerate faster, not shoot our blood sugar levels straight up, etc.?
-About this I write then in another post...
+But that wasn't enough for me, so we thought about how we could make sports drinks EVEN better.
+How can we help to regenerate faster, not to shoot up our blood sugar level directly, etc. I will write about that in another post...